Fox-Burger/FurStack/FS_manual.md

 This time we don't declare variable.
 We could write the previous programs to not use variables, but we already did so whatever.
 We specify the start index and amount of iterations.
 In this case, start index is 0 and it will loop for 10 times.
 Then we have the word loop, which starts the for loop.
 Inside the loop, we copy top stack value from iteration stack and add it to character "0".
 We don't need to increment it, word for does that for us.
 It will always increment the loop index by 1.
 For loops are perfect for cases where we know how many times we want to loop.
+There is also the break and continue words.
+They only work with for loop, so if you use them in while or repeat until loops, something will break.
+Word break exits the for loop.
+Word continues starts new iteration.
 Before we get to next section, lets finally write the hello world program.
 Here it is.
 ```
 fn main
 	"Hello world!\n\0"